conlean/ToolBoxTv/README.md

 ## To install:
 ```
+Clone Repo.
-Execute "npm install"
+Execute "npm install".
 ```
 ## To run:
 ```
 Execute npm start
 Go to folder script
-Execute npn client "Text example", you can enter any text that you wan.
+Execute npn client "Text example", you can enter any text that you want.
 ```